Joachim Pissarro: Career

 In 1983, Pissarro began working on the Catalogue Raisonné of Camille Pissarro under John Rewald.
 In 1984, Pissarro was the director of Impressionist modern paintings and sculptures for Phillips Auction House in London.
 He founded the department of modern Impressionist painting in the department of New York.

-Between receiving his Masters and his Ph.D, Pissarro began his teaching career as a visiting lecturer at the University of Texas at Austin.
+Between receiving his master's and his PhD, Pissarro began his teaching career as a visiting lecturer at the University of Texas at Austin.
 During this time, he also started his career as a curator, being an independent curator at institutions such as the Dallas Museum of Art, the Philadelphia Museum of Art, and the Royal Academy, London.
 In 1994, Pissarro was named chief curator of the Kimbell Art Museum in Fort Worth, Texas.
 In 2000, Pissarro began working in New York City as a member of the Advisory Committee on Archives, Library, and Research at the Museum of Modern Art.

 In 2003, he became curator of the MoMA’s Painting and Sculpture department.
 He has been an adjunct curator at the MoMA since 2007.
 Based in New York City for most of his career, Pissarro’s reputation as a highly esteemed art historian has allowed him to work with artists all over the world, contemporary and classical.
 He continues to work as an independent curator and research consultant.

-In 2023, Pissarro was named the Cultural Attache of France’s Normandy region.
+In 2023, Pissarro was named the cultural attache of France’s Normandy region.

 Teaching

 Pissarro has a teaching career that spans over 35 years, and one that has taken him all over the globe.
 He has taught History of Art at Yeshiva University; University of Texas (Austin); Queensland Art Gallery in Brisbane, Australia; Melbourne University; and Yale University.
 He also regularly travels the world to speak and lecture at various Art institutions.
-Since 2002, Pissarro has been a professor at Hunter College in New York City, where he was a Bershad Professor of Art History, and Director of the Hunter College Art Galleries until 2022.
+Since 2002, Pissarro has been a professor at Hunter College in New York City, where he was a Bershad Professor of Art History, and director of the Hunter College Art Galleries until 2022.
 He continues to serve as a thesis advisor.

 In 1999 he worked as a visiting lecturer at Sydney University and Melbourne University and ran a seminar on the Asia-Pacific Triennial at the Brisbane Art Gallery.

 From 1997 to 2000, Pissarro served as the Seymour H. Knox Jr. Curator of European and Contemporary Art at the Yale University Art Gallery and was adjunct professor in the Department of the History of Art.
 Exhibits curated while at Yale include Jasper Johns Recent Paintings (with Richard Field and Gary Garrels, 2000); After looking at Chinese Rocks: Brice Marden: Work in Progress (1999); and Post-Modern Transgressions (1999).